 Thanks for all that you are doing – in your work, immediate circles and communities – to keep us all safe and help us get through these unprecedented times.
 We see you and appreciate you.

 We are all concerned about the impact of the Coronavirus pandemic on farmers and farm businesses of all types across the country, especially during this prolonged downturn in the overall farm economy.
 This situation presents needs, both immediate and longer-term, for us to act on.
 It’s a time that demands urgent community-level and policy action to support and sustain farmers and food systems, especially those people and sectors that are the most vulnerable.

-Please also tell us how we can best serve you – farmers and farm supporters by filling out this survey (survey link coming soon!).
+Tell us how we can best serve you, our farmers, by filling out this survey.
 We’re committed to serving you through the difficult road ahead – and seizing the opportunities to create a more vibrant, secure, resilient, just and equitable farming and food system.

 At this time of coming together and providing mutual support, we will do our part to share resources of value to farmers across the New England region, as well as resources for supporting your farmers and staying connected to the food system.
 Find COVID-19 Farm & Food System Resources for farmers, farm supporters, policymakers, and more.

 Support your local farmers.
 It can only make us stronger – and more resilient – if we continue to grow healthy local food.
 Many farms, markets, and local businesses are now offering home delivery that you can take advantage of, if you’re buying groceries anyway.
 See the links in our resources page.

 - Advising and support.
 We continue to serve farmers across New England.
 Our field agents are available by phone, email or video chat.
 While you may experience a delay in response time amid the COVID-19 pandemic, rest assured that we continue to provide advising services.
 Contact us